unimer/Leaf-Recognition/README.md

 <p>This project comes as part of Computer Vision
 subject at Computer Science postgraduate studies.
-The main goal of this project is to make software which input is leaf image from which software recognizes the leaf type.
+The main goal of this project was to make software which input is leaf image from which software recognizes the leaf type.
 This project put in use vast majority of theoretical knowledge learned on Computer Vision subject.</p>